-There is a difference in German and English though.
-For example, in English, you can either say ‘I give’, ‘I am giving’, or sometimes ‘I do give’.
-In German, you use the same form “ich gebe” for all these.
+There is a difference in German and English, though.
+In English, you can either say “I give,” “I am giving,” or, sometimes, “I do give.”
+In German, you will always use the same form (and tense) “ich gebe” for all these.

-“Will you go/Are you going to go to the cinema tomorrow?”
+- Will you go/Are you going to go to the cinema tomorrow?

-“Yes, tomorrow I will go/am going to go to the cinema”
+- Yes, tomorrow I will go/am going to go to the cinema.

 - Gehst du morgen ins Kino?

-“Ja, morgen gehe ich ins Kino
+- Ja, morgen gehe ich ins Kino

-- Wirst du morgen ins Kino gehen?”
+- Wirst du morgen ins Kino gehen?

 - Ja, morgen werde ich ins Kino gehen.